Buster: (spitting out his mouthful) WHAT! You're serving us pond scum?

 - On the set of The Good, the Bad and the Ugly, Eli Wallach burned his throat when he accidentally drank a bottle of acid that had been improperly labeled by the Italian film crew.
 (It was originally a drink bottle, hence the confusion.)

-- A similar incident that was actually confirmed via a "restaurants from hell" style TV show involved a cook being recorded urinating into the jar of tomato sauce and then using the sauce to create takeaway pizzas.
+- An incident that was actually confirmed via a "restaurants from hell" style TV show involved a cook being recorded urinating into the jar of tomato sauce and then using the sauce to create takeaway pizzas.

-- Also similarly, a high school student put his... erm, white stuff into a bottle of ranch, which was subsequently used by various people.
+- A high school student put his "product" into a bottle of ranch, which was subsequently used by various people.

-- And in yet another similar case, a disgruntled worker was caught on camera urinating into their office's coffee pot.
+- A disgruntled worker was caught on camera urinating into their office's coffee pot.

 - A weatherman in Connecticut ate cat vomit on live TV from his shoe, thinking it was Grape Nuts.

-- Gordon Ramsay once freaked out Jeremy Clarkson with this trope after teaching him how to properly clean a lobster, due to Jeremy never bothering to clean the digestive tract - that is, he had been eating lobster excrement his entire life.
+- He once freaked out Jeremy Clarkson with this trope after teaching him how to properly clean a lobster, due to Jeremy never bothering to clean the digestive tract - that is, he had been eating lobster excrement his entire life.

-- Gordon Ramsay himself had this experience sampling some mac and cheese made by one Masterchef audition, due to finding out that it had been made with breastmilk.
+- He had this experience sampling some mac and cheese made by one Masterchef audition, due to finding out that it had been made with breastmilk.
 Complete with a Spit Take.

 - As noted in the Fight Club and South Park entries above, there is a reason many say be nice to the waitstaff, as those incidences of food tampering have been Truth in Television.
 Nowadays, the waiter/waitress will likely go to jail for tampering with the food/beverages, and in extreme cases, the restaurant can get shut down and.
 One case had a woman find a condom in her clam chowder, and the incident traumatized her so badly that she can't eat soup or seafood and has problems with intimacy.